munificent/craftinginterpreters/book/jumping-back-and-forth.md

 > this discovery; I now submit my considerations for publication because in very
 > recent discussions in which the subject turned up, I have been urged to do so.

-Oh, yet another one of my many discoveries.
+Ah, yet another one of my many discoveries.
 I couldn't even be bothered to write it up until the clamoring masses begged me to.

 </aside>

 I've read it through a number of times, as well as a few critiques, responses, and commentaries.
 I ended up with mixed feelings, at best.
 At a very high level I'm with him.
 His general argument is something like this:

 1. As programmers, we write programs -- static text -- but what we care about is the actual running program -- its dynamic behavior.

-2. But we're better at reasoning about static things than dynamic things.
-He doesn't provide any evidence to support this claim, but I agree with it.
+2. We're better at reasoning about static things than dynamic things.
+(He doesn't provide any evidence to support this claim, but I accept with it.)

 3. Thus, the more we can make the dynamic execution of the program reflect its textual structure, the better.

 This is a good start.
 Drawing our attention to the separation between the code we write and the code as its runs inside the machine is an interesting insight.
 Then he tries to define a "correspondence" between program text and execution.
 For someone who spent literally his entire career advocating greater rigor in programming, his definition is pretty hand-wavey.
 He says:

 > Let us now consider how we can characterize the progress of a process.
 (You
 > may think about this question in a very concrete manner: suppose that a